lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

   default-language:    Haskell2010
 ```

-To statically link our Haskell program we will use Nix and make use of the excellent
+To statically link our Haskell program I used Nix and made use of the excellent
 [static-haskell-nix](https://github.com/nh2/static-haskell-nix) project.

 They created a [nix file](https://github.com/nh2/static-haskell-nix/blob/master/survey/default.nix)
-that modifies all Haskell packages to have them and all of their dependencies be statically linked.
+that modifies all existing Haskell packages in Nix to have them and all of their
+dependencies be statically linked.

 They also keep a [list](https://github.com/nh2/static-haskell-nix/issues/4#issuecomment-406838083)
 of packages that do not successfully compile with this approach.
 It works with more than 90% of